ltaupiac/brewclog/README.md

 ### Usage
 Usage: brewclog [options] <formula>

-Displays the changeclog of the latest GitHub release of a Homebrew formula.
+Displays the changelog of the latest GitHub release of a Homebrew formula.

 Options: